Mount Nyiragongo

 Mount Nyiragongo (/ˌnɪərəˈɡɒŋɡoʊ, -ˈɡɔːŋ-/ neer-ə-GONG-go) is an active stratovolcano with an elevation of 3470 m in the Virunga Mountains associated with the Albertine Rift.
-It is located inside Virunga National Park, in the Democratic Republic of the Congo, about 12 km north of the town of Goma and Lake Kivu and just west of the border with Rwanda.
+It is located inside Virunga National Park, in the North Kivu province in the Democratic Republic of the Congo, about 12 km north of the town of Goma and Lake Kivu and just 9.8 km (6.1mi) west of the border with Rwanda.
 The main crater is about 2 km wide and usually contains a lava lake.
 The crater presently has two distinct cooled lava benches within the crater walls – one at about 3175 m and a lower one at about 2975 m.

 Nyiragongo's lava lake has at times been the most voluminous known lava lake in most recent history.
 The depth of the lava lake varies considerably.
 A maximum elevation of the lava lake was recorded at about 3250 m prior to the January 1977 eruption – a lake depth of about 600 m.
 Following the January 2002 eruption, the lava lake was recorded at a low of about 2600 m, or 900 m below the rim.
 The level has gradually risen since then.
 Nyiragongo and nearby Nyamuragira are together responsible for 40% of Africa's historical volcanic eruptions.